damolinx/vscode-sorbetto/README.md

 3. Your workspace is ready to use.

 ### Running a Ruby Script
-1. Create a new Ruby file, for example `main.rb`.
+1. Create a new Ruby file, such as `main.rb`.
 2. Add some content to it — you can use the **Snippets: Fill File with Snippet** command and select a `ruby` snippet.
-3. Run the file with the **Sorbetto: Run Ruby File** command.
+3. Run the file using the **Sorbetto: Run Ruby File** command.
-   - Later, you may want to create a [Launch Configuration](https://code.visualstudio.com/docs/debugtest/debugging-configuration#_launch-configurations), but this command is the quickest way to run a standalone script.
+   - Later, you may want to create a [Launch Configuration](https://code.visualstudio.com/docs/debugtest/debugging-configuration#_launch-configurations), but this command is the fastest way to run a standalone script.

 [↑ Back to top](#table-of-contents)

 ## Sorbet Language Status Item
-Sorbetto uses the [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby to report LSP status.
+Sorbetto uses a [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby to report LSP status.
 This approach provides a unified, consistent UI that can display multiple status entries with associated actions.
 Specific entries can also be pinned to the status bar for quick access, preserving the familiar UX from the official extension.

 <p align=center>
   <img width="376" height="128" src="https://github.com/user-attachments/assets/5ca5466e-bacd-41a6-a5f9-07fdfd7051e5" alt="Ruby Language Item with Sorbetto entries and statusbar-pinned Status item with Sorbet in Idle state target Stable configuration" />